TURP Treatment in NYC

 Schedule a Consultation for TURP with a Specialist in NYC

 It is incredibly important to carefully weigh all of these possible risks and benefits before committing to a TURP procedure.
-To speak with Dr. Marans about your questions and concerns regarding a transurethral resection of the prostate, please schedule an appointment by giving our urology office in Midtown Manhattan office a call today at (212) 206-9130.
+To speak with men’s health specialist Dr. Hillel Marans about your questions and concerns regarding a transurethral resection of the prostate, please schedule a consultation at our urology clinic in Midtown Manhattan.
+If you are located in Chelsea, Union Square, Murray Hill, and Greenwich Village, please call (212) 206-9130 or request an appointment online.